StokastX/NexusBVH/README.md

 ## BVH Construction Benchmark

-All times are in milliseconds.
+All times are in milliseconds and represent kernel execution times measured on the CPU side.
 Benchmarked on a **Ryzen 9 8945HS, RTX 4070 Laptop (90W, 8GB VRAM).** BVH2 refers to the H-PLOC kernel with a search radius of 8.

 | Scene (Triangles)      | Triangle Bounds | Scene Bounds | Morton Codes | Radix Sort (64-bit) | Cluster Init | BVH2 | Total  |
 |------------------------|----------------|--------------|--------------|----------------------|-------------|------|--------|